 The topography of the Property is characterized by relatively flat terrain and some undulating areas towards the eastern side of the property where it slopes downwards at approximately 10%.
 The property generally slopes gently downward from northwest to south and southwest.
 Elevations range from approximately 2,798 feet above sea level at the northwestern corner to approximately 2,768 feet above sea level at the southeastern corner of the property.
-The Property does not contain any hillside conservation areas, rock outcrops, or other significant topographic features.
-There are small areas along the eastern boundary of the Property that contain slopes of 25% or greater.
+The Property is subject to the hillside district per Section 1.3(J)(1) the Rancho Vistoso PAD.
+The only slopes that meet the criteria for needing a trade or being preserved meet the criteria onsite are small areas along the eastern boundary of the Property, some of which will be disturbed for roadway construction as permitted by the PAD.
 See Exhibit II-C-1: Topography.